Need laminate floor care tips? We’re sharing the best DIY laminate floor cleaner that doesn’t leave a film. It’s so easy and affordable!

 I tried to use our old spray mop and an off-brand laminate cleaner, but I could not believe how streaky and bad the floors looked.

 Our builder suggested using only Bona cleaner on the floor, but I had heard stories about how expensive it was and avoided looking into it.

 I also looked at using vinegar mixed with water to clean the laminate, but the articles I read on how to clean laminate floors said NOT to use a DIY cleaner.
-Acidity can ruin the finish!
+(But, boy, were they wrong!)

 When I took back the off-brand cleaner to get a bottle of Bona Stone, Tile & Laminate cleaner I was shocked to see that the off-brand product and Bona were actually almost the exact same price.

 I decided to use Bona and was pretty happy with the results initially, but over time I noticed that my floors were SO filthy after mopping and there was a sticky film all over that I could not get rid of.